univ-ai/welcomenew/_aiexpress/ai3b.md

 All exercises in this course will be done in jupyter notebooks.

-> Note: Prior knowledge of high level machine learning libraries such as keras is necessary for this module
+> Note: Prior knowledge of high level machine learning libraries such as keras and the course content of AI-3 A is necessary for this module

 ### Textbooks